How to Store Microgreens to Maximize Shelf Life

 What is the Best Temperature for Storing Microgreens

-Because, microgreens exposed to alternating temperatures can cause a shorter shelf life.
+Because microgreens exposed to alternating temperatures can cause a shorter shelf life.

 Any temperatures less than 40 degrees Fahrenheit but above freezing will work.